July 27: Today in Royal History

 Full name: Knud Christian Frederik Michael

 In 1947 when King Christian X died and his elder son became King Frederik IX, Knud was the heir presumptive.
 Danish succession law did not allow for female succession, so King Frederik IX’s three daughters, including the current monarch Queen Margrethe II, were not in the line of succession.
 It was expected that Knud and then his elder son Ingolf would become king.
-However, the 1953 Danish Act of Succession allowed for a female to become queen if she did not have any brothers.
+However, the 1953 Danish Act of Succession allowed a female to become queen if she did not have any brothers.
 With the passage of that act, Knud and his son Prince Ingolf went from being first and second in the line of succession to being fourth and fifth after the three daughters of King Frederik IX.
-The 2009 Act of Succession now allows for the eldest child to become monarch regardless of gender.
+The 2009 Act of Succession now allows for the eldest child to become the monarch regardless of gender.
 To compensate for the change in the succession, Knud was given the title Hereditary Prince of Denmark, and both Knud and his elder son Ingolf were granted fixed annuities and additional flexible annuities for life.

 Unofficial Royalty: Hereditary Prince Knud of Denmark